 General Education Course Requirements

-The 42-hour general education program at WSU consists of three tiers containing four kinds of courses.
+The 36-credit-hour general education program at WSU consists of the following kinds of courses.

 |Subject Area||Subject Area||Subject Area||Subject Area|